StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 ## Setup

-[This repository](https://github.com/StackVista/push-integration-tutorial) contains a sample project that sets up an agent check called `example` that sends topology into StackState.
-It uses docker to run the StackState agent to execute the check.
+The [push integration tutorial repository \(github.com\)](https://github.com/StackVista/push-integration-tutorial) contains a sample project that sets up an Agent check called `example` that sends topology into StackState.
+It uses docker to run the StackState Agent to execute the check.

 Clone the repository to your laptop to get started.

-The `stackstate.yaml` file is the main agent configuration file.
-It tells the agent where to find StackState and what API key to use.
+The `stackstate.yaml` file is the main Agent configuration file.
+It tells the Agent where to find StackState and what API key to use.

 The `example` check consists of two files: